 Shrimp Toast are small triangles of white bread brushed with egg and coated with chopped (minced) shrimp.
 The triangles are then lightly fired until crispy.

 These appetizers are typically served as part of Chinese Dim Sum.

 We kicked this shrimp toast recipe up by adding bacon too.
 Because bacon rules.

 So you guessed it, I had to put my own spin on this appetizer to make it even better than the way I first tasted it and that’s how this Bacon Shrimp Toast happened.

 Googling recipes on shrimp toast led me to one recipe that seemed like it was a pretty authentic…why did it seems authentic?
 Don’t know, but the first ingredient was pork fat, which was also listed as optional.

 Because that’s the thing, that’s the thing that makes things taste better when you get them from a restaurant instead of making it at home – things like pork fat.

-Did I have pork fat laying around?
-Nope, but I did have bacon.
+I certainly didn’t have pork fat laying around.
+But I did have bacon.
 Same thing, right?

 So now this weren’t going to be just shrimp toast, this were going to be Bacon Shrimp Toast.

 Let’s just say I added more bacon to this recipe that the actual “hint” of pork fat was in the recipe I saw at first.
 But that’s fine by me, because the more bacon flavor the better!